- New Annex

 Engineering@Iowa: A Profile

 The College of Engineering is one of 11 colleges that comprise The University of Iowa.
-With educational courses dating back over 100 years, the College today has an enrollment of about 2,300 students – over 2,000 of who are undergraduates.
-About 55 percent of undergraduate students come from the state of Iowa (80% from Iowa and Illinois), with the remaining 45% percent attending from contiguous states and abroad.
+With educational courses dating back over 100 years, the College today has an enrollment of 2,490 students – 2,276 of whom are undergraduates.
+About 45 percent of undergraduate students come from the state of Iowa (65% from Iowa and Illinois), with the remaining 55% percent attending from contiguous states and abroad.
 This is the 11th year in a row that engineering first-year student enrollment exceeded 300.

 The College teaches undergraduate and graduate coursework in biomedical, chemical and biochemical, civil and environmental, electrical and computer, industrial, and mechanical engineering.
 The Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET) has accredited all University of Iowa undergraduate engineering programs.

-The College stands out among many other engineering schools, in part, because all six programs have major teaching and research linkages to the University’s Health Sciences colleges (Medicine, Pharmacy, Dentistry, Nursing and Public Health) – including shared courses, collaborative research, and joint faculty appointments.
-Currently, 18 engineering faculty members also have appointments in the UI Health Sciences colleges; 34 faculty members from Health Sciences also have appointments in the College of Engineering.
+The college stands out among many other engineering schools, in part, because all six programs have major teaching and research linkages to the University’s Health Sciences colleges (Medicine, Pharmacy, Dentistry, Nursing and Public Health) – including shared courses, collaborative research, and joint faculty appointments.

-There are more than 13,500 alumni living and working throughout the world – 3,600 alone in the state of Iowa – many with corporate and personal ties to the College through recruitment, mentoring, guest seminars, faculty consulting, sponsored research, financial giving, and other interactions.
-Among distinguished alumni are eight members of the National Academy of Engineering and a member of the National Academy of Science.
-There also are industry and government leaders -- CEOs, COOs, CTOs of Deere, Exxon, Praxair, Stanley Consultants, Broadband Communications Products, Union Carbide, Rockwell Collins, Electrospace Systems, Cessna Aircraft, AT&T, and HP; two Chiefs of Engineer, Army Corps of Engineers; a minister of foreign affairs of Ireland; two ministers of education of Taiwan; the president of Hokkaido Institute of Technology in Japan; a former governor of the Virgin Islands; and a co-founder of the Peace Corps.
+There are 15,000 engineering alumni living and working throughout the world – 4,200 alone in the state of Iowa – many with corporate and personal ties to the College through recruitment, mentoring, guest seminars, faculty consulting, sponsored research, financial giving, and other interactions.
+Among distinguished alumni are seven members of the National Academy of Engineering.

 - Students consistently enter the College from the top 20th percentile in high school class rank and top 10th percentile in ACT score (28 average on 36.0 scale) – with both high math and verbal scores.